Friday, September 11, 2009

 9. Bay to Breakers – An annual race from the inner bay coast to the ocean.
 It is a race of decadence and dramatics, where costumes and varying degree of nudity out weigh the running and sweating.
 Notable participants include: Official Nude Runners, Batman, and Wonder Women.
 Clothes are optional.

 10. Plastic Bag Ban – Plastic bags have been banned from being sold at large grocery stores in the city.
-A bold step towards a greener, more self-sustained, environmentally friend existence.
+A bold step towards a greener, more self-sustained, environmentally friendly existence.
 It takes 430,000 gallons of oil to manufacture 100 million bags.
 Compostable bags can be recycled in the city's green garbage bins, and are the preferred alternative.

 Now, we weigh the hand.
 Yes, if you can find what you want in a city as large and as diverse and vibrant as San Francisco, a move is justified.
 But don’t forget your roots!
 Visit Detroit often.